 The Dalton family in the remake are Americans living in England who’ve taken a much-needed break from the angst of their lives via a vacation in Italy.
 Dad Ben (Scoot McNairy) is depressed since he moved his family to the UK to open up an office for the company he worked for and they reneged on the offer once he got there.
 His marriage to his wife Louise (Mackenzie Davis) is already strained and the story will tell us why at the midway mark.
 To add more worry to the unemployed Ben, their daughter Agnes (Alix West Lefler) is psychologically fragile, clinging to her plush toy as if it’s a family pet or service animal.

-The hosting family consists of Irishman Paddy (McAvoy), his British wife Ciara (Aisling Franciosi), and mute son Ant (Dan Hough).
+The hosting family consists of Irishman Paddy (McAvoy), his British wife Ciara (Aisling Franciosi), and his mute son Ant (Dan Hough).
 Ant is moody and often stand-offish, but his parents are gregarious, loquacious, and increasingly inappropriate with their three guests.
 Paddy and Ciara share too much intimate information with the Daltons, cross the line with a multitude of marriage and parenting suggestions, and even fake fellatio in front of their guests at a restaurant.
 Each progressive minute with them feels like a red flag, which is the source of tension in this thriller.
 However, where the hero couple in the first film was presented as unerringly passive to a fault, the American remake presents them as both incredibly naïve and often combative as hell.
 Such a passive/aggressive reworking of the hero characters by director/screenwriter James Watkins makes for a major mistake here.

 Like Michael Haneke’s 1997 Austrian thriller FUNNY GAMES, so too did the 2022 version of SPEAK NO EVIL address the complicity of naive victims in their predicaments of being tormented by interlopers.
 But here, the filmmakers remaking SPEAK NO EVIL must have felt that American audiences would reject such weaklings, so they turn them into walking contradictions that make it hard to get a grasp on just who they are.
 One minute Ben is as mute as Ant, not speaking up when Paddy is too aggressive with his drinking, telling tales out of school, or driving with reckless abandon.
 Another moment, he’s bellowing at his wife after hours in their bedroom loud enough for the rest of the house to hear.
 The same contradictions mar Louise’s character as she is trying to keep up a false front one minute by sampling roasted duck after declaring herself a vegetarian, while the next moment, she’s barely containing her contempt for her hosts when they spontaneously strip down for a swim or cajole Agnes to finish her vegetables.